-In this course the student is trained to perform post-mortem diagnostics based on protocols, and to formulate, based on this diagnosis, the pathogenesis, the etiology and significance of the pathological conclusion for the contact animals.
-The necropsied animals are sent in by zoos and private owners.
+In this course the student is trained to perform post-mortem diagnostics based on protocols, and to formulate, based on this diagnosis, the pathogenesis, the etiology and significance of the pathological conclusion for contact animals.
+The necropsied animals are made available by zoos and private owners.
 After the necropsy and discussion with the pathologist the student will contact the referring veterinarian.
 The veterinarian will be informed about the results and conclusion of the necropsy.
 The student writes a report and sends it to the pathology resident.
 The student will present selected cases and attend the resident histology seminars.

 The animal species included are:

 - Mammals: zoo animals, wildlife, rabbits, rodents and other privately kept animals;

 - Birds: zoo- and park birds, back-yard poultry, aviary birds, pet birds and racing pigeons and wildlife;